Feeling Flooded?

 How do you experience flooding?

 If you can name it, you can tame it.
-In order to care for ourselves if and when we are flooded, we first need to notice how we experience flooding in our bodies.
-Consider the following:
+To take care of yourself when you are flooded, first notice how it manifests in your body.
+Ask yourself the following:

 1. What happens in my body when I start to shut down or feel overwhelmed in a conversation?
-Is my heart rate increasing or decreasing?
+Does my heart rate increase or decrease?
 Sweaty palms?
 Tension in the chest or a knot in the stomach?

-2. It is difficult to think clearly about what to say next?
-And if so, is it tempting to just slip away and not engage anymore?
+2. Is it difficult to think clearly about what to say next?
+Is it tempting to slip away and stop engaging?

-3. Or do you feel like you have a lot to say, but none of it is going to come out right or kindly?
+3. Do I feel like I have a lot to say, but none of it will come out right or kindly?

-4. In what circumstances do I usually become flooded?
-Is it during a conflict?
-Is a certain phrase or tone particularly upsetting me?
+4. When do I usually become flooded?
+During conflict?
+Is it triggered by a certain phrase or tone?

 What's next?